abdfaizaan/Github-Copilot/Labfiles/Exercise-4.md

 ### About GitHub Copilot Chat and Visual Studio Code

 GitHub Copilot Chat allows you to ask coding questions and receive answers directly within the supported IDE.
-Copilot Chat can help you with a variety of coding-related tasks, like offering you code suggestions, providing natural language descriptions of a piece of code's functionality and purpose, generating unit tests for your code, and proposing fixes for bugs in your code.
+Copilot Chat can help you with a variety of coding-related tasks, like offering code suggestions, providing natural language descriptions of a piece of code's functionality and purpose, generating unit tests for your code, and proposing fixes for bugs in your code.
 For more information, see "[About GitHub Copilot Chat](https://docs.github.com/en/copilot/github-copilot-chat/about-github-copilot-chat)."

 ### Use cases for GitHub Copilot Chat